Kong/docs.konghq.com/app/_src/deck/reference/deck_file_namespace.md

 By prefixing paths with a specific segment, colliding paths to services can be namespaced to prevent collisions.
-For example, two API definitions that both expose a '/list' path.
-By prefixing one with '/addressbook' and the other with '/cookbook', the resulting paths '/addressbook/list' and '/cookbook/list' can be exposed without colliding.
+For example, two API definitions that both expose a `/list` path.
+By prefixing one with `/addressbook` and the other with `/cookbook`, the resulting paths `/addressbook/list` and `/cookbook/list` can be exposed without colliding.

 To remove the prefix from the path before the request is routed to the service, the following approaches are used:
-- If the route has 'strip_path=true,' then the added prefix will already be stripped.
+- If the route has `strip_path=true`, then the added prefix will already be stripped.
-- If the related service has a 'path' property that matches the prefix, then the 'service.path' property is updated to remove the prefix.
+- If the related service has a `path` property that matches the prefix, then the `service.path` property is updated to remove the prefix.
-- A "pre-function" plugin will be added to remove the prefix from the path.
+- A `pre-function` plugin will be added to remove the prefix from the path.

 ## Syntax